I-am-Future/Poisson_Image_Editing_reproduce/README.md

 1. `rescale()` can help you rescaling the image, and

 2. `generate_mask()` can help you generating a mask over the source image.
-Use mouse to draw the mask (it will appear when you leave the mouse left button), and use `s` to save the mask, use `q` to quit.
+Use mouse to draw the mask (it will appear in-time on the screen), and use `s` to save the mask, use `q` to quit.

 + Main processing